Data-Visualization-Intro/4-D3-scatterplot/readme.md

 But the relationship between our data and the pixel output is rarely so simple.
 What if our chart was 200 pixels wide?
 What if we have to handle negative temperatures?

-Mapping between metric values and pixels is one of the areas in which d3 scales shine.
+Mapping between metric values and pixels is one of the areas in which d3 shines.

 ### Finding the extents